LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 ```

 > [!TIP]
-> As we can see for the compilation command, there is a large number of files to
+> As we can see in the compilation command, there is a large number of files to
 > list.
 Instead of listing all the `.cmi` and `.cmt` files in the command line,
 > the analyzer accepts directories as arguments and will analyze all the
-> relevant files it can find in them and in their subdirectories.
+> relevant files it can find in them.

 The code is not re-exposed at each iteration here.
-It is the same as in the previous examples.
+It is the same as in the
+previous examples.

 #### First Run